cetasys/virgil-pythia-java/README.md

 </table>

 Now we can start creating breach-proof passwords for users.
 Depending on the situation, you will use one of the following Pythia SDK functions:
-- `CreateBreachProofPassword` is used to create a user's breach-proof password on your Application Server.
+- `createBreachProofPassword` is used to create a user's breach-proof password on your Application Server.
-- `VerifyBreachProofPassword` is used to verify a user's breach-proof password.
+- `verifyBreachProofPassword` is used to verify a user's breach-proof password.

 ### Create Breach-Proof Password